 What do I need to know about settling my hospital bill?

-- Note the date in which full payment is required
+- Note the date on which full payment is required

 - Understand which methods of payment are available to you

-- If you require it, enquire as to whether or not financial relief options are available (such as the Hong Kong Government waiver system, or a hospital allowing instalment payments)
+- If you require it, enquire as to whether or not financial relief options are available (such as the Hong Kong Government waiver system, or a hospital allowing installment payments)

 Reimbursement insurance claims

 - Contact your insurer as soon as practicable, preferably before you book an appointment or treatment (however, insurers will understand that it’s not always possible)